gumaerc-testorg/21w.021-fall-2013/content/pages/syllabus.md

 ### Revision

 I will hand out a 2-pocket folder for submitting revisions a week after your first version of an essay is discussed in workshop and / or you have received written responses.
-Note: All versions should be identified (1st version, 2nd version, etc.) and be included in the folder.
+Note: All versions should be identified (1{{< sup "st" >}} version, 2{{< sup "nd" >}} version, etc.) and be included in the folder.
 In the left-hand pocket include the current version and your filled in revision intent sheet.
 In the right-hand pocket include previous versions and the responses you received.
 Please don't include miscellaneous hand-outs, problem sets, etc. If you choose to revise more than once before passing in the portfolio, I will be glad to take a look at what you've done.

 ### Academic Integrity